kelset/react-native-new-arch-limits/README.md

 - technically, to turn on the new arch you have just one switch, [see here](https://reactnative.dev/docs/next/the-new-architecture/use-app-template#enable-the-new-architecture).
 This means both TM and Fabric ON at the same time.
   - there are "less known" ways to only switch ON one or the other.
 So we'll test all the options. (also: I'm not sure if this will work on >=71)
+    - TM on Android: based on [this guide](https://reactnative.dev/docs/new-architecture-app-modules-android#6-enable-the-useturbomodules-flag-in-your-application-oncreate), changing [this line](https://github.com/kelset/react-native-new-arch-limits/blob/main/android/app/src/main/java/com/testnewarchmatrix/MainApplication.java#L56) should do the trick
+    - TM on iOS: based on [this guide](https://reactnative.dev/docs/new-architecture-app-modules-ios#3-enable-turbo-native-module-system), adding `RCTEnableTurboModule(YES);` on [this line](https://github.com/kelset/react-native-new-arch-limits/blob/main/ios/TestNewArchMatrix/AppDelegate.mm#L34) **AND** removing this [if statement](https://github.com/kelset/react-native-new-arch-limits/blob/main/ios/TestNewArchMatrix/AppDelegate.mm#L94)...should do the trick
 - ~At the end, when everything else is tested, I'll also try to switch on ConcurrentReact and see what goes kaboom.~ by default, when turning ON the new arch, concurrent is ON too - [read more](https://reactnative.dev/docs/next/react-18-and-react-native#react-18-enabled-by-default).
 - I picked the libs pretty much on instinct, using [directory](https://reactnative.directory/) as a catalogue.
-- I'm stickying with Hermes only for now just for time-related reasons
+- I'm sticking with Hermes only for now just for time-related reasons

 As base test, I'll:

 - try to switch on new arch ✅
 - try to switch on TM only 🟡
-- try to switch on Fabric only 🟡
+- try to switch on Fabric only ❌
+  - this is not viable, because Fabric is a TurboModule (basically) so it would go kaboom without TM enabled

 Then I'll move to the meat of this experiment: the idea is that I'll add all these libs into the code, and see what happens.